bibrakc/CCA-Simulator/Language/docs/language-specification.md

                               #:verification bfs-level-file)
 ```

-A Draft 0.1 program must contain exactly one vertex definition, at least one action definition, and exactly one application definition.
+A Draft 0.2 program must contain exactly one vertex definition, at least one action definition, and exactly one program definition.
 The application root action must target the declared vertex type.

 ### 4.1 Paper-compatible action sugar